Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/deleting.rst

 This takes adjacent tris and removes the shared edge to create a quad.
 This tool can be performed on a selection of multiple triangles.

-This same action can be done on a selection of just 2 tris, by selecting them and using the shortcut :kbd:`F`, to create a face.
+This same action can be done on a selection of just two tris, by selecting them and using the shortcut :kbd:`F`, to create a face.